thiagola92/ez-curved-lines-2d/README.md

 ## The Navigation inspector form

 This form can hold a reference to an assigned `NavigationRegion2D`.
-When the shape changes, a new navigation polygon is calculated.ß
+When the shape changes, a new navigation polygon is calculated.

 ## The Curve settings inspector form